AngelFerndz/GeneticStockPredictor/README.md

 # GeneticStockTrader
-Uses a genetic algorithm to create trading bots.
+Uses a genetic algorithm to create and train trading bots.

 Command line program.